Athletics at the 1964 Summer Olympics – Men's 4 × 100 metres relay: Semifinals

 The top four teams in each of the two semifinals advanced to the final.

 Semifinal 1

 Okorafor took Amu's place for Nigeria.

 The American team tied the old Olympic record at 39.5 seconds.

 Semifinal 2

 Final

 Venezuela and Italy tied the old Olympic record.
 The United States, Poland, France, Jamaica, and the Soviet Union all broke it, with the U.S. also breaking the world record.
 The United States' Bob Hayes ran the final 100m of the relay in 8.6 seconds, passing three teams and bringing the U.S. from 4th to 1st place.
-This remains the fastest anchor leg of all time.
+This was considered the fastest anchor leg of all time until the 1980s.